 Doctors, nurses and dentists on short-term assignments – remember to bring your own scrubs, protective lenses, stethoscope and indoor shoes.

 You are responsible for your own food and grocery shopping.
 Most communities have a local grocery store, but specialty items such as vegetarian and organic foods might not be available.
 Food can be expensive, especially for fresh fruits and vegetables.
 All communities also have one or two restaurants serving basic Canadian food.

-Water quality in the Cree communities is generally excellent, so you don’t need to drink bottled water.
+Water quality in the Cree communities is generally excellent, so you do not need to drink bottled water.
 Alcohol is not sold in any Cree community except Whapmagoostui.
-Drinking in public places is not permitted.

 Check the coverage map and roaming charges of your cellphone provider before leaving home.
 Bell mobility/Telebec is the only network that reaches all the Cree communities at this time.